UINDY-SWEN-200/p5-example-recipe-store/README.md

 # Homework Project 5

-This week we’re going to extend homework 4 by developing the same functions using the [Svelte](https://svelte.dev) framwork.
+This week we’re going to learn the basics of HTML/CSS in the context of a GUI framework: [Svelte](https://svelte.dev).

 In addition to the [Svelte](https://svelte.dev) documentation itself you can find many useful videos and tutorials.
 Here are a few that I think are pretty good: